edgelesssys/marblerun/docs/docs/reference/cli.md

 ### Options

 ```
       --client-server-port int         Set the client server port.
 Needs to be configured to the same port as in your client tool stack (default 4433)
       --dcap-pccs-url string           Provisioning Certificate Caching Service (PCCS) server address.
 Defaults to Azure PCCS.
 Mutually exclusive with "--dcap-qcnl-config-file" (default "https://global.acccache.azure.net/sgx/certification/v4/")
       --dcap-qcnl-config-file string   Path to a custom QCNL configuration file.
 Mutually exclusive with "--dcap-pccs-url" and "--dcap-secure-cert".
       --dcap-secure-cert string        To accept insecure HTTPS certificate from the PCCS, set this option to FALSE.
 Mutually exclusive with "--dcap-qcnl-config-file" (default "TRUE")
       --disable-auto-injection         Install MarbleRun without auto-injection webhook
+      --distributed-deployment         Install MarbleRun in distributed deployment mode.
       --domain strings                 Sets additional DNS names and IPs for the Coordinator TLS certificate
-      --enterprise-access-token string   Access token for Enterprise Coordinator.
-Leave empty for default installation
   -h, --help                           help for install
       --marblerun-chart-path string    Path to MarbleRun helm chart
       --mesh-server-port int           Set the mesh server port.
 Needs to be configured to the same port as in the data-plane marbles (default 2001)
       --resource-key string            Resource providing SGX, different depending on used device plugin.
 Use this to set tolerations/resources if your device plugin is not supported by MarbleRun
       --simulation                     Set MarbleRun to start in simulation mode
       --version string                 Version of the Coordinator to install, latest by default
       --wait                           Wait for MarbleRun installation to complete before returning
 ```

 ### Options inherited from parent commands